 The production found accommodation in Muonio at Harriniva Hotel Jeris, who also handled catering for the production.
 The film crew was pleasantly surprised at the level of infrastructure in and around the tiny village, and throughout Kittilä and Muonio.
 The nearby national park is Finland’s most popular, and tourism is a thriving industry throughout the area.
 Kittilä airport is only one hour drive from Raattama.

 Flatlight Creative House provided casting for support roles.
 Additional production assistance roles, such as make-up, assistants and trainees, were filled by local freelancers.
 Local destination management company Arctic China with their restaurant Da Zhong Hua and their Chinese employees, helped with Chinese food in front of the camera, including a “stunt chef” who prepared food for the film.

 Filmed in Raattama, Kittilä, Ylläs, Sodankylä and Muonio in July and August 2018, even the weather favored the production.
 The unusually warm summer resulted in many fewer mosquitoes than normal, as they don’t thrive on warm and dry weather.
 Even when rain looked possible, the nearby fells that surround the village kept the worst weather away.

 In Theaters September 2019

 Master Cheng is written by Hannu Oravisto, and the director of photography is Jari Mutikainen.
 Produced by Marianna Films (Finland) in cooperation with QianJi Culture Co.
-Ltd. Hangzhou (China), the film is being distributed in Finland by SF Studios, with a cinema release in 27th September 2019.
+Ltd. Hangzhou (China), the film saw its cinema release in Finland on 27 September 2019.
 Finnish television rights have been bought by Yle.
 The film has a distribution agreement for China, Scandinavian countries, Japan, Australia, Switzerland, Hungary, Estonia and Israel, among others.